RedHatGov/devsecops-workshop-code/README.md

 - Create htpasswd-backed users based on the vars provided
 - Delete the kubeadmin default user, if present
-- Generate and apply LetsEncrypt certificates for both the API endpoint and the default certificate for the OpenShift Router (If you have AWS keys sourced or included in vars)
 - Enable Machine and Cluster Autoscalers to allow the cluster to remain as small as possible (two 2xlarge instances as workers by default) until a load requires more nodes to be provisioned.
-- Change the console route to `console.apps.{{ cluster_name }}.{{ openshift_base_domain }}` because `console-openshift-console.apps` was deemed to be _just a bit much_.
+- Change the console route to `console.apps.{{ cluster_name }}.{{ openshift_base_domain }}` because `console-openshift-console.apps` is _just a bit much_.

 As a rule, it uses Operators for the provisioning/management of all services.
 Where an appropriate Operator was available in the default catalog sources, those were used.
-Where one doesn't exist, they were sourced from Red Hat GPTE published content - or forked from that content and maintained by us.
+Where one doesn't exist, they were sourced from Red Hat GPTE published content - or forked from that content and maintained by us at the GitHub RedHatGov project.
 Also as a rule, it tries to stand up only one of each service and provision users on each service.
 The roles have all been designed such that they attempt to deploy sane defaults in the absence of custom variables, but there should be enough configuration available through templated variables that the roles are valuable outside of the scope of this workshop.

-The services provided are currently in rapid flux and you should simply look through the listing to see what's applied.
-For roles to be implemented or changed in the future, please refer to GitHub Issues as these are the tracking mechanism we're using.

 #### playbooks/destroy.yml